 Lax governmental oversight means many businesses think they can get away with collusion – we show that private enforcement makes a difference.

 Carmen Medici is a partner in Robbins Geller Rudman & Dowd LLP’s San Diego office and focuses on complex antitrust class action litigation and unfair competition law.
 He represents businesses and consumers who are the victims of price-fixing, monopolization, collusion, and other anticompetitive and unfair business practices.
-Medici specializes in litigation against giants in the financial sector, and has worked on behalf of merchants in payment card cases for a decade.
+Carmen specializes in litigation against giants in the financial, pharmaceutical, and commodities industries.

-In addition, Medici is involved in a number of the Firm’s other major antitrust and consumer actions, including ongoing cases regarding manipulation of commodities prices and certain benchmark financial instruments.
-He regularly identifies and pursues potential new antitrust matters and drafts complaints on behalf of individual and class plaintiffs.
+In addition, Carmen is involved in a number of the Firm’s other major antitrust and consumer actions, including ongoing cases regarding manipulation of commodities prices and certain benchmark financial instruments.

 - University of San Diego School of Law, J.D., 2006

 - Arizona State University, B.S., 2003

 - United States Court of Appeals for the Second Circuit

 - United States District Courts for the Northern, Eastern, Central and Southern Districts of